dipsa/node-boilerplate/README.md

 $ npm run deploy $GOLEM_LAMBDA_DEST {destination_path}
 ```

+The source files should be available in the mentioned path.

 ## If you need complete artifact compiled with all the dependancies

 ```shell
 $ npm run deploy-artifact $GOLEM_LAMBDA_DEST {destination_path}
 ```

-Please note that your artifact will be a zip file with the same name as what you have in your package.json -> name attribute.
+Please note that your artifact will be a zip file with the same name as what you have in your package.json -> name attribute, and it should be available in the given path.
 So use that name in your metadata.json file as the payload.